amathislab/DeepDraw/readMe.md

 https://www.dropbox.com/sh/afvyg524bakyo4u/AADqeN0uHYFdqfEEGShQeHopa?dl=0

 We share the PCRT dataset (contained in 'pcr_data') it has approximately ~30GB.
 We share the weights of all the trained networks (contained in 'network-weights'): about ~3.5GB

+These data are also available at: https://zenodo.org/records/14544688

 We share the data for analysis (activations, etc. contained in 'analysis-data'): about ~88GB.
+Stay tuned for a Zenodo link.

 # Installation, software & requirements